-The tongue weight must not exceed 10 percent of the towing capacity.
+The total weight of the motorhome and any vehicle towed by that motorhome just not exceed the Gross Combined Weight Rating (GCWR) tongue weight must not exceed 10 percent of the towing capacity.
 Information related to the motorhome weight and GCWR can be found on a sticker inside the motorhome closet.
 Any vehicles to be towed by the motorhome must have adequate active braking.